Greaves Cotton sets up Dubai unit to accelerate global growth

 *this image is generated using AI for illustrative purposes only.

-Greaves Cotton Limited has incorporated a wholly owned subsidiary in the United Arab Emirates to expand its international trading and distribution operations.
-Greaves International Trading FZE was established in Dubai on June 18, 2026, with the objective of strengthening the company's global market presence and optimising its international supply chain.
-The strategic move aims to drive business growth in overseas markets by managing the distribution of products and services offered by the parent company.
+Greaves Cotton Limited has incorporated a wholly owned subsidiary in Dubai, United Arab Emirates, to strengthen its international business and execute its Greaves.Next strategy.
+Greaves International Trading FZE (GITFZE) was established on June 18, 2026, to serve as a regional hub for trading and distribution across the Middle East and Africa.
+The move aims to enhance customer proximity, scale global operations, and drive business growth in high-growth markets.

 Key Details of Greaves International Trading FZE